 - HVAC service manager, $71,176 average salary

-Types of HVAC with the Highest Salaries
+Types of HVAC That Pay the Most

 What States Need HVAC Workers the Most

-HVAC technicians are needed in cities throughout the country, but particularly in states like Florida, California, Texas, New York and Illinois.
+HVAC technicians are in demand across the country, but particularly in states like Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states employ the most HVAC workers and are experiencing major construction growth.
 Here’s why:

 - Florida: Hurricanes, education and healthcare facilities.